sidorares/node-mysql2/README.md

 ## History and Why MySQL2

 MySQL2 project is a continuation of [MySQL-Native][mysql-native].
 Protocol parser code was rewritten from scratch and api changed to match popular [mysqljs/mysql][node-mysql].
-MySQL2 team is working together with [mysqljs/mysql][node-mysql] team to factor out shared code and move it under [mysqljs][mysqljs] organisation.
+MySQL2 team is working together with [mysqljs/mysql][node-mysql] team to factor out shared code and move it under [mysqljs][node-mysql] organisation.

-MySQL2 is mostly API compatible with [Node MySQL][node-mysql] and supports majority of features.
+MySQL2 is mostly API compatible with [mysqljs][node-mysql] and supports majority of features.
 MySQL2 also offers these additional features

  - Faster / Better Performance
  - [Prepared Statements](https://github.com/sidorares/node-mysql2/tree/master/documentation/Prepared-Statements.md)